-FGD gypsum that was initially handled at the plant was stacked in one containerized area which has controls in place to act as barriers against wind.
-These areas relied on front end loaders to load haul trucks for either off-site beneficial use or on-site disposal at the FGD Scrubber Gypsum Landfill or other permitted units.
+FGD gypsum was initially handled at the plant was stacked in one enclosed building to act as a barrier against wind.
+This FGD lading area relied on front end loaders to load haul trucks for either off-site beneficial use or on-site disposal at the FGD Scrubber Gypsum Landfill or other permitted units.
 Haul trucks utilized canopies to protect the CCR material to minimize dust generation.